amityadav/AWS-SAA-C02-Notes-2020/Course/Compute/EC2/README.md

 ### [AMI Types](https://aws.amazon.com/amazon-linux-ami/instance-type-matrix/)

+An EBS snapshot is a backup of a single EBS volume. ...
+An AMI image is a backup of an entire EC2 instance.
+Associated with an AMI image are EBS snapshots.
+Those EBS snapshots are the backups of the individual EBS volumes attached to the EC2 instance at the time the AMI image was created

 * [EBS](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AmazonEBS.html): Amazon EBS provides durable, block-level storage volumes that you can attach to a running instance
   * EBS takes less time to provision.
   * EBS volumes can be kept once the instance is terminated.